Bath Skyline Walk - new directions for 2017

 The stone markers and trough that you pass mark some of the natural springs that provided clean drinking water to the city in Georgian times.
 In Bathwick and Bathampton Woods, the unnaturally deep undulations are clear reminders of prolific limestone quarrying that supplied building stone to the city since Roman times.

 Bathampton Down: Turn L onto track, keeping woods to your L. Continue past KG on L. Leave wider track on approach to radio masts and take smaller grassy path to L. Continue across two fields keeping level ground.
-Walk down a short slope which bears L, turn R into wood over stile.
+Walk down a short slope which bears L, turn R into wood through gate.

 Bathampton Wood: Follow winding path through woods until reaching junction of steep cross path.
 Go straight across past large rocks on both sides and up short slope between two trees where path splits.
 Take wider path in middle, past large rocky cliff on R. Keep to the higher path, ignoring any others.
 Path ascends gently to large Y junction, here bear L and continue to metal KG.